menu

 Demographics

-The overall education level of Jonesboro is somewhat higher than in the average US city of 21.84%: 25.80% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Jonesboro who are college-educated is somewhat higher than the average US community of 21.84%: 25.80% of adults in Jonesboro have at least a bachelor's degree.

 The people who call Jonesboro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jonesboro residents report their race to be White, followed by Native American.
 Important ancestries of people in Jonesboro include German, English, Irish, Italian, and French.